CreamFirst/cream-bot-messenger/cove.md

 CURRENT PROMOTIONS (HIGH PRIORITY)

 Free Kids Meal on Thursday, March 5 for every adult main purchased.
 That's restaurant or bar between 4pm and 7pm - celebrate World Book Day on us.

+10% OFF BOOKINGS AT OUR HOLIDAY LET

+If someone books a stay at Tansea during March, they receive 10% off the price.

+This applies to bookings made in March, even if the stay takes place later in the year.

+Mention this naturally when someone asks about:

+- Tansea
+- holiday stays
+- saying in Hope Cove
+- booking a holiday let
+- accommodation

+Do not force the promotion into unrelated answers.
+Keep it casual and helpful.
+This promotion aplies only to stays at Tansea (the hoilday let) not restaurant or table bookings.

 £4 pints during Six Nations Rugby matches